 1220 16th St., Miami Beach

 This South Beach gem is a classic.
 Everything is pink, including the adorable VW bug delivery cars outside.
 This is diner food…on steroids…with diamonds on top.
-You can get breakfast including a super yummy homemade corned beef hash (not that disgusting stuff in the can).
+Breakfast is available all day with creative and massive omelets and my personal fave, the yummy homemade corned beef hash (not that disgusting stuff in the can).
 The menu is extensive with over 200 items complete with gourmet “snacks” like polenta fries with cheese sauce and the best mozzarella sticks you will ever have.
 They are breaded with cornmeal people!
 Burgers, pizza, sandwiches, wraps, ethnic food…anything you can think of will be on this menu plus more!
 The huge portions are perfect for those who thought they would diet by skipping dinner to drink but now are beyond caring about how much they consume.
-The location between a dive bar and night club couldn’t be more perfect.
+The location between a dive bar and nightclub couldn’t be more perfect.

 Open Monday to Wednesday until midnight, Thursday to Saturday until 5:30 a.m. and Sunday until 2 a.m